dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlDatabaseDefaultLocation/README.md

 The `SqlDatabaseDefaultLocation` DSC resource is used to configure default locations for user databases.
 The types of default locations that can be changed are Data, Log, and Backup.
-For more information about database default locations, please read the article [Changing the Database Default Locations](https://technet.microsoft.com/en-us/library/dd206993.aspx).
+For more information about database default locations, please read the article [View or Change the Default Locations for Data and Log Files](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/view-or-change-the-default-locations-for-data-and-log-files?view=sql-server-ver15).

 ## Requirements